Entomy/Offbase-theme/README.md

 * The user's environment is generally white-light illuminated

 Every palette makes assumptions in order to work.
 After the "normal" palette is finished, I will consider doing palettes with the same spirit for deuteranomaly, deuteranopia, protanomaly, protanoptia, tritanomaly, and tritanopia.
 Achromatopsia is impossible to create a palette for, and so won't ever have considerations for under this project.

+# Help Me Out

+Good quality extensions take a lot of time.
+Considerably more than just "meh, close enough" level work.
+If you'd like to help out but don't know how to contribute to the code, consider donating to my [Patreon](https://www.patreon.com/Entomy).
+Leave a message with the donation about it being for this extension, and I'll weight my work towards this.